tiepat/tiepat.github.io/README.md

 ###Commands: https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript
 The commands are basically the same except that you can simulate a mouse with Duckuino like so:
 "MOUSEMOVE xPos,yPos,wheelPos" for positioning and "MOUSECLICK left/right/middle" for clicks.

+###Thank you to d4n5h for provideing most of the website.
+This is all his except for a part that allows arduino users with a button soildered between pin 3 and ground to stop payload when you plug it in.